This colonel-turned-mercenary held off a rebel army in his own Hind gunship

 His staunch defense of Freetown had also drawn the ire of the RUF.
 His actions had so angered the RUF that they sent him a message: “If we ever catch you, we will cut out your heart and eat it.”

-Ellis loaded up his bird and flew out to deliver a message of his own.
+Ellis’ response was epic.
+He loaded up his bird and flew out to deliver a message of his own.

-Arriving over the rebel camp they proceeded to drop thousands of leaflets, with a picture of their helicopter and the words “RUF: this time we’ve dropped leaflets.
+Arriving over the rebel camp, they proceeded to drop thousands of leaflets, with a picture of their helicopter and the words “RUF: this time we’ve dropped leaflets.
 Next time it will be a half-inch Gatling machine gun, or 57mm rockets, or 23mm guns, or 30mm grenades, or ALL OF THEM!”

 And he meant it.
 Although heavily outnumbered, Ellis kept fighting the rebels.

-Eventually, his efforts drew the attention of the British, who decided not only to return to Sierra Leone, but also to provide support to Ellis and work in conjunction with him.
+Eventually, his efforts drew the attention of the British, who decided not only to return to Sierra Leone but also to provide support to Ellis and work in conjunction with him.

-His vast knowledge of the country made him a valuable asset to the British and he actively participated in operations.
+His vast knowledge of the country made him a valuable asset to the British, and he actively participated in operations.

-Need more inspiration?
-4 Vietnam War heroes you’ve never heard of
+Read Next: 4 Vietnam War heroes you’ve never heard of

 In September 2000, Ellis flew his helicopter in support of Operation Barras, a rescue mission of several soldiers from the Royal Irish Regiment who had been captured.
-He would also flew missions with the British SAS.
+He would also fly missions with the British SAS.
+Ellis and his crew would stay in Sierra Leone until the defeat of the RUF in 2002.
+His reputation earned him a trip to Iraq to work with the British during the 2003 invasion.

 Later, he would also fly in Afghanistan “where, he reckons, he has had more close shaves than in his entire previous four-decades put together.”